 - When using spaces that can be reserved, the group who has reserved the space has priority over any other group.
-When using space that cannot be reserved, the first group to provide notification to the College’s Event/Logistical Coordinator at 252.985.5348 as required above has priority to use it.
+When using space that cannot be reserved, the first group to provide notification to the University’s Event/Logistical Coordinator at 252.985.5348 as required above has priority to use it.

 - Those who participate in an outdoor assembly are responsible for any clean-up and/or damages associated with the event.

-Note: If the issue or concern being addressed relates to the College, students are asked to first address the issue or concern with the appropriate staff member.
+Note: If the issue or concern being addressed relates to the University, students are asked to first address the issue or concern with the appropriate staff member.
 Please see the above section on Civil Discourse for more information.

 Assembly Restrictions and Student Responsibilities

-The top concern for any assembly or demonstration is that the assembly is peaceful and does not unduly disrupt the functions of the college.
+The top concern for any assembly or demonstration is that the assembly is peaceful and does not unduly disrupt the functions of the University.
 To ensure this, the following restrictions are placed on student assemblies:

 Times: Amplified sound is allowed between the hours of 11:00am-9:00pm Sunday-Saturday.
 Amplified sound during this period may not exceed 85 decibels.